prasoonsoni/prasoonsoni/README.md

 - 👯 I’m looking to collaborate on **New Ideas.**

-- 👨‍💻 All of my projects are available at [https://github.com/PrasoonSoni](https://github.com/PrasoonSoni)
+- 👨‍💻 All of my projects are available  [Here.](https://github.com/PrasoonSoni)

-- 💬 Ask me about **my domain, Happy to help.**
+- 💬 Ask me anything about **my domain, Happy to help.**

 - 📫 How to reach me **prasoon.soni2020@vitstudent.ac.in**